Jennifer C. McIntosh: Publications

-McIntosh's paper “Competition for Shrinking Window of Low Salinity Groundwater”, an article published in 2018 in IOP Science Environmental Research Letters, has attracted national attention because it addresses new findings about the limitations for US supply of fresh groundwater.
+McIntosh's paper, “Competition for Shrinking Window of Low Salinity Groundwater,” an article published in 2018 in Environmental Research Letters, attracted national attention with new findings about the limitations for the United States's supply of fresh groundwater.
 The paper maps the depths of separation between fresh and brackish groundwater for 28 sedimentary basins and discusses how this essential resource is being depleted at an alarming rate.
-The conclusion for the study that there is less available fresh groundwater than was previously estimated has initiated increased awareness about fresh groundwater security.
+Its conclusion that less fresh groundwater is available than previously estimated has initiated increased awareness about fresh groundwater security.

 Awards and honors

 In 2019, McIntosh was named a Fellow of the Geological Society of America.
-At University of Arizona, McIntosh was awarded the 2017 University Distinguished Scholar award for her scientific contributions toward teaching and public outreach.
+At the University of Arizona, McIntosh was awarded the 2017 University Distinguished Scholar award for her scientific contributions toward teaching and public outreach.

 In 2011, the United States Geological Survey (USGS) awarded McIntosh the STAR Award for her research contributions.
-She also received the "Best Paper Award" for her publication in Geofluids titled “Impacts of Pleistocene glaciation on large-scale groundwater flow and salinity in the Michigan Basin”.
+She also received the "Best Paper Award" for her publication in Geofluids titled, “Impacts of Pleistocene glaciation on large-scale groundwater flow and salinity in the Michigan Basin”.

 For her contributions as a professor, McIntosh has been recognized with multiple awards for the curriculum and classes she has contributed to both the Hydrologic and Atmospheric Sciences Department and the Geosciences department at University of Arizona.
 In 2019, McIntosh was awarded the Leon and Pauline Blitzer Award for Excellence in Teaching of Physics.
 McIntosh has also received the “Award for Excellence at the Student Interface” for three years of teaching including 2011, 2013, and 2017.

 Public engagement

 McIntosh has been commended for her dedication to teaching earth sciences, and has received multiple awards including the student nominated “Award for Excellence at the Student Interface” in 2011, 2013, and 2017.
-McIntosh is dedicated to enhancing the education of women in stem.
+McIntosh is dedicated to enhancing the education of women in STEM.
 Of the 40 undergraduate and graduate students McInotsh has mentored, more than half are women or underrepresented minorities in STEM.

-Due to her knowledge about subsurface systems and their physical interactions, Jennifer also presents at workshops for various public entities including United States Technical Review Board, United Nations Atomic Energy Agency, and the Environmental Protection Agency.
+Due to her knowledge about subsurface systems and their physical interactions, McIntosh also presents at workshops for various public entities, including the United States Technical Review Board, the United Nations Atomic Energy Agency, and the Environmental Protection Agency.
 McIntosh provided a presentation at the EPA Technical Workshop for the U.S. EPA Hydraulic Fracturing Study in 2015.
 Her presentation discussed chemical and analytical methods for distinction of subsurface groundwater by comparing the chemical composition of specific isotopes of methane and carbon dioxide.
 Additionally, McIntosh is an External Advisory Board Member for Energize New Mexico, which is a National Science Foundation funded program designed to stimulate competitive research in STEM fields.

 McIntosh has served as an Associate Editor for Water Resources Research since 2013.